QubesOS/qubes-doc/user/troubleshooting/pci-troubleshooting.rst

 This is a :ref:`PCI passthrough issue <user/troubleshooting/pci-troubleshooting:pci passthrough issues>`, which occurs when PCI arbitrator is too strict.
 There is a way to enable permissive mode for it.
 Sometimes, you may instead need to disable the FLR requirement on a device.
 Both can be achieved during attachment with ``qvm-pci`` as described below.

-NOTE: The ``permissive`` flag increases attack surface and possibility of `side channel attacks <https://en.wikipedia.org/wiki/Side-channel_attack>`__.
+NOTE: The ``permissive`` flag increases attack surface and possibility of :wikipedia:`side channel attacks <Side-channel_attack>`.
 While using the ``no-strict-reset`` flag, do not require PCI device to be reset before attaching it to another VM.
 This may leak usage data even without malicious intent.
 Both ``permissive`` and ``no-strict-reset`` options may not be necessary and you should try one first, then the other, before using both.

 .. code:: bash